percolatestudio/publish-counts/README.md

 ## Performance

 It's highly recommend that you limit the fields returned to just `_id`.
-As highlighted in the examples below.
+As shown in the examples below.

 ## API